Isha people: Community

 The Isha society is patrilineal in nature, and married women move off to live with their husbands and his family.
 Villages generally comprise multiple homes, each home containing one or more extended families and others living under the authority of the court Head, (Baba Ile).
 Inside the courtyard (Agbo-Ile), there are a number of homes clustered around small courtyards (Ojulé) to the end of which is a small court (Ba-Ile).
 Organization is in a maze in which stratification match the different kinship groups.

-The human ideal pursued by the Isha sociocultural group is the Omo-Oluwabi (Omo = child, Oluwa = lord/god & Bi = born/result) .Omoluabi is the child that the Lord has created, the perfect model human in deeds and in character.
+The human ideal pursued by the Isha sociocultural group is the Ọmọlúwàbí (literally meaning the child that the Lord has created), the perfect model human in deeds and in character.

 Agriculture remains the main economic activity of Isha land with an involvement rate of around 63.57%.
 Corn, peanuts, Yams, Cassava, Cotton, Cowpea, Cashew, Pepper, Sesame, Beans, Soybeans, Pigeon peas and Fruits are the products that provide money to residents.
 The importance of land used for each plant varies from one locality to another.